The shocking truth about the Grindadrápthe Faroese whale hunting

 The Pilot Whale Hunt or Grindadráp

 The Grindadráp, or just Grind, is an opportunistic whale hunt which occurs in the Faroe Islands.
-Does not happen every year, the whales are not in any danger of extinction, it is highly regulated and all the meat is distributed for free to the Faroese community.
-The Grindadráp will only happen if the whales are spotted by chance.
+Does not happen every year, the pilot whales are not in any danger of extinction, it is highly regulated and all the meat is distributed for free to the Faroese community.
+The Grindadráp will only happen if the pilot whales are spotted by chance.

 Different from other practices like Japanese whale hunters do, this is a non-commercial hunt.
 All the meat stays inside the Faroe Islands.

 The animal welfare legislation of the Faroe Islands has stipulated that all the animals must be killed as quickly and with as little suffering as possible.
-One of the arguments in one side of this discussion is that all the whales are killed with a special instrument that sever its spinal cord and its major blood supply to the brain.
+One of the arguments in one side of this discussion is that all the pilot whales are killed with a special instrument that severs its spinal cord and its major blood supply to the brain.
 In less than a few seconds the animal loses conscious and dies without pain.

-Due to the high levels of heavy metals in the ocean, whale meat consumption in the archipelago is declining.
+Due to the high levels of heavy metals in the ocean, pilot whale meat consumption in the archipelago is declining.
 The health risks of ingesting meat contaminated with mercury, DDT derivatives, PCBs made the Department of Public and Occupational Health state that pilot whales are no longer considered fit for humans back in 2008.
 This sparked much debate amongst locals, the fact is now undisputed.

-Rúni Nielsen, a Faroese food science advisor said that this is a good reason why people should stop eating whale meat, but there are always the ones that don’t believe.
+Rúni Nielsen, a Faroese food science advisor said that this is a good reason why people should stop eating pilot whale meat, but there are always the ones that don’t believe.

 Mercury poisoning is often used as a weapon to portray the Faroese as mentally deficient savages on the social media.
 As awful as it sounds, I’m tired of reading people saying that mercury poison is what the Faroese people deserve.
-The internet should chill the fuck out and start paying attention on their actions.
+The internet should chill the fuck out and start paying attention to their actions.
 Remember what I said about people putting on a crown to judge people?
 Without realizing that if they care about animals, they should take a minute and think about that industrial farming burger they had over the weekend.

-Beside this point, how can we write such horrible things online while we sit on our comfortable urban apartments, so damn blinded to the fact that the whales we want so much to defend are being poisoned in the oceans?
+Beside this point, how can we write such horrible things online while we sit on our comfortable urban apartments, so damn blinded to the fact that the pilot whales we want so much to defend are being poisoned in the oceans?
 In their own environment!
 How can we possibly point our dirty fingers and shame Faroese people for animal cruelty when we’re the ones to blame for the mercury out there?
 For a lifestyle responsible for all the plastic in the oceans, for the smoke in the sky and for the poisoning of land and water?

 On my visit to the Faroe Islands I’ve talked to a woman that pointed this out to me.
-I told that I was a blogger and I wanted to know their side of the story and she said: “We just wonder where the lines goes, you know?
+I told that I was a blogger and I wanted to know their side of the story and she said: “We just wonder where the lines go, you know?
 It is ok to pollute the oceans and poison and slowly kill the all kinds of animals out there but it is not ok to give them a quick death and eat their flesh?
 Is that it?”

 It is hard to find a community more connected to their natural environment than the Faroese.
-My short trip proved me that that have a high respect for their nature and all the animals.
+My short trip proved to me that that has a high respect for their nature and all the animals.
 Animals are treated a lot better there than the majority of the world.
-Sheep roam the islands freely on their on, free from walls, pilot whales live their entire lives going up and down the ocean… The ultimate definition of free range food.
+Sheep roam the islands freely on their own, free from walls, pilot whales live their entire lives going up and down the ocean… The ultimate definition of free range food.
 Can you say the same about the chickens and the cows you consume?
 The porks that are your bacon?

 The same girl that made that statement I said earlier, told me also that puffins are her favorite meat.
 In fact, puffins apparently are the best meat she ever ate.
 And the last time she had one was almost 10 years ago.
 Why?
 Because when the Faroese people realized that their population was going low, they stopped hunting them.
-They will start again as soon as the number of puffins are growing again
+They will start again as soon as the number of puffins is growing again

 Listen, I’m not denying that animals are slaughtered, killed and eaten over there, ok?
 I’m just saying that chances are, the people filled with rage against the Faroese community, most probably don’t respect animal life as much as they do.

 Another valid point here is that while the consumption of pilot whale meat is declining as we speak, it still represents around 25% of the meat consumption there.
 And because of that remains economically significant.
-Just imagine the amount of fish or other smaller animals they would have to catch and kill to substitute all that whale meat.
+Just imagine the amount of fish or other smaller animals they would have to catch and kill to substitute all that pilot whale meat.

 Hypocrisy from all sides